Is-ojo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This project is about functions and nested loops in C Programming Language
+This is one of the daily task i took at alx and this is specifically for FUNCTIONS AND NESTED LOOPS